 SaaS is a disruptive business model encompassing the entire life-cycle of software provisioning to a customer, using the cloud for enablement.
-SaaS results in closer alignment of commercial interests between the software provider and the customer.
+SaaS results are in a closer alignment of commercial interests between the software provider and the customer.
 Technology triggers included the development of the cloud and generally improved online connectivity everywhere.

-Machine-as-a-Service (MaaS) exhibits potential to be an equally transformative sequel to SaaS in the software industry.
+Machine-as-a-Service (MaaS) exhibits the potential to be an equally transformative sequel to SaaS in the software industry.
 It looks set to reshape commercial relationships across heavy asset industries to support improved asset life-cycle management, driven by commercial interest alignment between OEMs and operators.
-Technology triggers are digital twin, IoT and machine learning.
+Technology triggers are digital twin, IoT, and machine learning.

 The ongoing disruption of the software industry impacts the entire IT stack, from hosting to application servicing.
 Digital frontrunners in the oil and gas supply chain and other machine operating industries are examining this disruption closely and preparing to take competitive advantage.